nammayatri/nammayatri/Backend/README.md

 }
 ```

 Now, if you run `nix build` or any of the other nix commands, it will use the local shared-kernel to compile nammayatri against.
+Whenever you change the contents of `/Users/myname/Projects/shared-kernel`,  you **must** run `nix flake lock --update-input shared-kernel` again, so the current project will use the new contents.

 #### Visual Studio Code